 No show is a show of brilliance if, from the word go, you are not thinking to yourself “argh!
 I WISH I told all my girls to come down with me!”

 This was “Hot Brown Honey” from the immediate.
-Southbank’s, Queen Elizabeth Hall was the host to this “spectacular spectacular” and from the moment I entered the foyer, it was clear this troupe had a mood and vibe they wanted to set.
+Southbank’s, Queen Elizabeth Hall hosted this “spectacular spectacular” and from the moment I entered the foyer, it was clear this troupe had a mood and vibe they wanted to set.
 Blasting songs from Queens such as Lauryn Hill, Janelle Monae, and TLC to help us all remember our royalty and how involved we needed to be for this show to work.

-It was reminiscent of the brilliance of such pieces as “Barbershop Chronicles” and “Blue Man Group” for its ability to immerse the crowd.
-Also, given that they had a 900+ crowd, that was no mean feat.
-I was sceptical on how they would pull off making such a huge space feel intimate, but they accomplished it with gravy and that special hot sauce we all keep in our bags (ladies, you know who you be #swag).
+It was reminiscent of the brilliance of “Barbershop Chronicles” and “Blue Man Group” for its ability to immerse the crowd.
+Also, given that they had a 900+ crowd, was no mean feat.
+I was

 Every segment of Hot Brown Honey had meaning and reason.
 The anti-patriarchal, anti-colonial theme ran straight across from the concept of bashing men with a set of massive boobs (making men rethink the male fantasy of motorboating), to a life-size golliwog teaching us the importance of being a woman and being women of colour in today’s world where it is more likely we allow ourselves to be the domestic help than claim our throne.